Economy & Markets

 The sooner you begin to take stock, the more time you will have to ensure your plans are in place by December 31.

-Here are five planning ideas to help you get started.
+Here are five planning ideas to help you get started.1

 Similarly, ask your J.P.
 Morgan team for a “tax summary” of year-to-date activity in your J.P.
-Morgan accounts to help with your tax estimates.1
+Morgan accounts to clarify your tax estimates.2

-With this snapshot in hand, you can better assess whether or not it makes sense to implement tax planning strategies before year-end.2
+With this snapshot in hand, you can better assess whether or not it makes sense to implement tax planning strategies before year-end.

 Harvest tax losses

-Financial markets have rallied this year, and so you may be facing a steep tax bill for gains.
+Financial markets have performed well this year, so you could potentially owe a steep tax bill if you realized gains.
 However, you may be able to reduce the bill by harvesting losses before year-end.
-Tax loss harvesting is a classic strategy that may reduce your tax liability.3
+Tax-loss harvesting is a classic strategy that may be used to reduce your tax liability.3

 Harvesting losses requires you to sell an investment at a loss.
 You then can use this loss to offset either already-realized gains, or embedded gains that you can realize now or in the future.